Click on the headings (below) to access information quickly

-The Council may issue a Notice to Fix under section 164 of the Building Act 2004 if it finds that building work does not comply with the Building Code or breaches building regulations.
+The Council may issue a Notice to Fix under section 164 of the Building Act 2004 if it finds that a specified person is contravening or failing to comply with the Building Act or regulations.
 The Notice specifies exactly what is wrong, and the remedial work that needs to be done and by when.
 Failure to comply with a Notice to Fix can result in an Infringement Notice with potential fines of up to $200,000 with a further $20,000 a day until the work is completed.
-You have 28 days to fix the problem after which further legal action can be taken.
+The Notice will state a reasonable timeframe within which it must be complied with after which further legal action can be taken.

 A Notice to Fix may require the Owner to: